Drew Sanders

-Drew Sanders (born December 31, 2000) is an American professional football linebacker for the Denver Broncos of the National Football League (NFL).
+Drew Sanders (born December 31, 2000) is an American professional football outside linebacker.
 He played college football for the Alabama Crimson Tide, where he was a member of the team that won the 2021 College Football Playoff National Championship, before transferring to the Arkansas Razorbacks in 2022.
 Sanders was selected by the Denver Broncos in the third round of the 2023 NFL draft.

 Early life

-Sanders grew up in Denton, Texas.
+Sanders grew up in Oregon, where his father Mitch Sanders coached football and served as Athletic Director in multiple cities such as Hood River, Pendleton, and Hermiston.
+At the start of his High School career, his family relocated to Texas.
 He initially attended Lake Dallas High School, where his father was part of the school's coaching staff, and played linebacker and quarterback.
 As a freshman, Sanders passed for 392 yards and two touchdowns and also rushed for 438 yards and eight touchdowns.
 At the end of the school year, he transferred to Colleyville Heritage High School after his father was hired to a coaching position there.
 He committed to play college football at Oklahoma as a sophomore.
 Sanders transferred a second time after his sophomore year when his father was hired at Billy Ryan High School.
 He flipped his commitment from Oklahoma to Alabama during his junior year.
 Sanders was a 5-star recruit during his senior season, and ranked the #22 player in the country by 247Sports.